 2015 started with Los Angeles, Hollywood to be precise.
-It’s a longer flight than San Francisco but chalk full of entertainment… literally.
-Having “status” on the Calgary to L.A. flight means sitting with movie stars, sports personalities, musician, directors, producers, and beautifully sculpted people with very strong opinions.
+It’s a longer flight than San Francisco but chock-full of entertainment… literally.
+Having “status” on the Calgary to L.A. flight means sitting with movie stars, sports personalities, musicians, directors, producers, and beautifully sculpted people with very strong opinions.

-The two biggest story telling moments of the year include sitting with Kristen Dunst (who I now judge because she wears coyote fur) and Jason Momoa (gorgeous with a great smile but smells like hockey gear).
+The two biggest storytelling moments of the year include sitting with Kristen Dunst (who I now judge because she wears coyote fur) and Jason Momoa (gorgeous with a great smile).
 There is also the story of a very young *unnamed* movie star who pulled the do you know who I am card at U.S. Customs and Immigration and then got completely torn apart/detained by a really grouchy border patrol agent.
 That story is probably best left offline.

 March and April brought Paris and Ghent… and months and months spent resurrecting a language from the deep recesses of my brain.
 I learned after travelling to Colombia that it’s useful to solidify a language before arrival so you’re not struggling when it really matters.

 As such, in preparation for this trip, I spent months doing lessons on Rosetta Stone at 5am before work, conjugating verbs in cafes, translating computer terms because I switched all my devices to French, and dissecting all that packaging on food that Canadians ignore.

 But there’s more: I had to write travel permission letters in French, practice common phrases that would help us get through customs and a variety of situations, and learn how to talk about food allergies.
 I’ve also spent the last month coaching my daughter on how to say common phrases.

 Was it helpful?
 In Belgium is was really helpful.
 In Paris, the people are too snobby to let us lowly English speakers try to speak French.
 You can read about the Paris journeys here.
 The Ghent journeys are here.